 Next up is Echo Lake Christmas.
 This features extra-large ornaments floating on the water, colorful garland, and a giant Christmas tree in the middle of Echo Lake.
 Best of all, Dinosaur Gertie is dressed for the occasion with a Santa hat.
 That’s right, SANTA GERTIE.
 (This is not a drill!)

-Additionally, all-new songs from the new animated short Olaf’s Frozen Adventure will be added to A Frozen Sing-Along Celebration, along with an appearance by Olaf himself.
+Additionally, all-new songs from the new animated short Olaf’s Frozen Adventure have been added to A Frozen Sing-Along Celebration, along with an appearance by Olaf himself.

 The new Echo Lake Christmas decor sounds fairly simple, but the energy it gives to this area at Christmas is wonderful.
 I absolutely love Echo Lake, and consider it to be an under-appreciated area.
 Added decor to this area of the park sounds awesome to me, and I like the idea of Disney’s Hollywood Studios finally putting its icon Christmas tree back inside the park.